cbetta/dokkufy/README.md

 dokkufy plugin:list
 ```

-Lists all plugins as listed that are installed on the machine.Requires hostname and username inroder to ssh.
+Lists all plugins as listed that are installed on the machine.Requires hostname and username inorder to ssh.

 ### dokkufy plugin:install